bad1dea/NXCheats/METAL GEAR SOLID - Master Collection Version/README.md

 1. Have Diazepam
 1. Have PAL Key
 1. Have Level 100 Key Card
+1. Have Never Have Time Bomb
 1. Have Mine Detector
+1. Have MO Disc
 1. Have Rope
 1. Have Hankerchief
 1. Have Suppressor Active